 Two Holidays For The Price Of One

-Little did I know that it was a publich holiday and that the stores being closed and people selling flowers on the street corners were actually two different things being celebrated on the same day.
+I didn’t know it at the time but these two events, 1) the closed food store and 2) people selling flowers on street corners were actually two different things being celebrated on the same day.

 1 – Labour Day / International Workers Day: What To Expect and How To Celebrate It in France